I. Introduction -

 4. Bylaws and Procedures

-1. The Department may adopt bylaws and procedural rules goveming the operation of its committees by a simple majority vote.
+1. The department may adopt bylaws and procedural rules governing the operation of its committees by a simple majority vote.

 2. Once adopted, procedural rules and bylaws shall be amended by simple majority vote.